 An item represents the smallest ammount of complete data for processing.
-In the most simple terms this might mean a line in a file, a row in a database table, or a particular element in an XML file.
+In the simplest terms, this might mean a line in a file, a row in a database table, or a particular element in an XML file.

 A batch job iterates through a driving query (or another input source such as a file) to perform the set of work that the job must accomplish.
 Each iteration of work performed is a unit of work.

-A set of LUWs constitute a commit interval.
+A set of LUWs processed within a single transaction.